 Business Process Outsourcing (BPO)

-Types of BPOs:
+Types of BPOs

 In today’s rapidly evolving and intensely competitive business environment, many enterprises, ranging in size from newly established small businesses to well-established multinational corporations, have made the decision to outsource some of its business functions.
 Broadly speaking, depending on the nature of the business, a company could opt for a BPO strategies in two ways.
 They are:

-Back-office business functions: When a company delegates its core business support operations, like accounting, payroll processing, IT services, human resource management, regulatory compliance, and quality assurance, to a third-party professional who ensures the smooth operation of the business in an inexpensive and timely manner.
+When a company delegates its core business support operations, like accounting, payroll processing, IT services, human resource management, regulatory compliance, and quality assurance, to a third-party professional who ensures the smooth operation of the business in an inexpensive and timely manner.

-Offshore Outsourcing: Whether a company contracts its activities inside or beyond the limits of its native country determines how many business process outsourcing (BPO) choices it has available to it.
+Whether a company contracts its activities inside or beyond the limits of its native country determines how many business process outsourcing (BPO) choices it has available to it.
 When a business process outsourcing (BPO) contract is moved to a country in which there is more political stability, reduced labor costs, and/or tax savings, this practice is referred to as “offshore outsourcing.”
-One example of offshore outsourcing is a business in the United States that delegates its functions to and enters into a contract with ABC Partners, a highly experienced business process outsourcing (BPO) provider in Bangladesh.

 Onshore or domestic outsourcing: In a third scenario, known as “onshore outsourcing” or “domestic sourcing,” business process outsourcing (BPO) is contracted within the company’s own country, even if the company’s outsourcing partner is situated in other cities or even in different states.
-For instance, a company located in Chattogram outsources its business functions to ABC Partners, a very skilled business process outsourcing (BPO) provider in Dhaka, Bangladesh.

 Moreover, since the outsourcing service is solely dependent on the technology and infrastructure that allows external organizations to successfully execute their duties, business process outsourcing (BPO) is sometimes referred to as information technology-enabled services (ITES).